21mdr1/dog-app/README.md

 ## Overview

 Dog app lets you track your steps and visualize your walk history.
-But, it's not like your average pedometer app: dog app gives you a virtual companion to take on walks with you, helping you build healthier habits by reminding you to take care of your virtual friend.
+But, it's not like your average pedometer app: dog app gives you a virtual companion to take on walks with you, helping you build healthier habits by reminding you to take care of your new found friend.

 ### Problem

-Why is your app needed?
-Background information around any pain points or other reasons.
+Health tracking apps are very common and popular - in this day and age a user wants to be able to keep track of their habits in order to build new ones.
+However, most pedometer apps do little more than track steps in the background.
+This model makes it hard for a user to remember to check on their progress and increase their daily steps.

 ### User Profile

-People who are looking for a fun way to track their steps, and who want an empathetic form of external accountability.

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.
+Dog app is for those who like tracking their steps, but want to do so in a fun, inovative way.
+People who are looking for gentle, yet firm, motivation to improve their daily step habits - you may not want to go outside, but your virtual pet is waiting for their daily walk.

 ### Features